All you need for planning the best road trips in your tiny trailer!

 ART & ARCHITECTURE OF BLUE GRASS COUNTRY REGION 4: BLUE GRASS COUNTRY Kentucky * Tennessee * Ohio * West Virginia As the birthplace of entertainers, musicians, authors and scholars, the Blue Grass region states offer a rich slice of American history.
 But they are… Continue Reading “REGION 4: ART & ARCHITECTURE (Blue Grass Country) Fun Facts”

-ART & ARCHITECTURE OF THE BREADBASKET REGION 5: THE BREADBASKET Oklahoma * Missouri * Nebraska * Kansas * Iowa Known as the “Breadbasket of America,” the Midwest region of the nation has many characteristics.
-Most parts of the Midwest have a rural feel, where agriculture… Continue Reading “REGION 5: ART & ARCHITECTURE (The Breadbasket) Fun Facts”
+REGION 5: THE BREADBASKET Oklahoma * Missouri * Nebraska * Kansas * Iowa Known as the “Breadbasket of America,” the Midwest region of the nation has many characteristics.
+Most parts of the Midwest have a rural feel, where agriculture is a major part of the… Continue Reading “REGION 5: ART & ARCHITECTURE (The Breadbasket) Fun Facts”

-ART & ARCHITECTURE OF THE GREAT LAKES REGION 6: THE GREAT LAKES Michigan * Indiana * Wisconsin * Minnesota * Illinois The Great Lakes region is a bi-national American-Canadian region.
-This area centers on the Great Lakes and forms a distinctive historical, economic, and… Continue Reading “REGION 6: ART & ARCHITECTURE (The Great Lakes) Fun Facts”
+REGION 6: THE GREAT LAKES Michigan * Indiana * Wisconsin * Minnesota * Illinois The Great Lakes region is a bi-national American-Canadian region.
+This area centers on the Great Lakes and forms a distinctive historical, economic, and cultural identity.
+The Great Lakes Commission, authorized… Continue Reading “REGION 6: ART & ARCHITECTURE (The Great Lakes) Fun Facts”

-ART & ARCHITECTURE OF THE OLD WEST REGION 7: THE OLD WEST North Dakota * South Dakota * Wyoming * Montana * Colorado * Nevada The art of this region begins with the first inhabitants of North America who most likely migrated from Asia… Continue Reading “REGION 7: ART & ARCHITECTURE (The Old West) Fun Facts”
+REGION 7: THE OLD WEST North Dakota * South Dakota * Wyoming * Montana * Colorado * Nevada The art of this region begins with the first inhabitants of North America who most likely migrated from Asia across the Bering Strait (See First Folks… Continue Reading “REGION 7: ART & ARCHITECTURE (The Old West) Fun Facts”

 ART & ARCHITECTURE OF THE PACIFIC NORTHWEST REGION 8: THE PACIFIC NORTHWEST: Washington * Oregon * Idaho * Northern California * Alaska Prior to contact with Europeans, Native American tribes on the Northwest coast evolved complex social and ceremonial groups, as well as permanent settlements. … Continue Reading “REGION 8: ART & ARCHITECTURE (The Pacific Northwest) Fun Facts”